AniDevTwitter/YABDL/README.md

  - Yes (and I'll be more than happy if so)
  - Respects the license (GPLv3)

-Why did you this license ?
+Why did you choose this license ?
  - It's intended to be educationnal aka help developers
  - Because I want to respect users
  - Personnal reasons